-Impairment: Under Alternative 2 no wildlife resources specific to the park's purpose would be discernibly affected, and there would be no change to the natural and cultural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan, therefore Alternative 2 would not impair the park's wildlife resources.
+Impairment: Under Alternative 2 the impacts to wildlife resources would not rise to the level of impairment.
+There would be no change to the natural integrity of the park, nor effects to the resource values highlighted in the 2002 General Management Plan.
+Therefore, there would be no impairment of wildlife resources or values from the actions in Alternative 2.

 Other than several species of bats, as described under Alternative 1, special-status wildlife are generally not expected to occur within most developed areas of Warner Valley due to the relatively high levels of habitat disturbance and human use.
-In general, construction of new facilities are expected to result in only negligible to minor adverse effects on special-status wildlife.
+In general, construction of new facilities is expected to result in only negligible to minor adverse effects on special-status wildlife.
 However, several special-status bird species are known to use riparian habitat along Hot Springs Creek and in Drakesbad Meadow and construction in these areas could have short-term, minor to moderate, adverse effects on these species.
 Most of the special-status plants with potential to occur in the project area are found in wetlands, wet meadows, or along creeks and if present near existing facilities or the locations of proposed facilities, these species may be subject to local, minor, adverse effects resulting from construction, although every effort would be made to minimize such impacts.
 None of these impacts would jeopardize the continued existence of any special-status species and the potential beneficial effects on special-status species resulting from habitat enhancement and restoration that are a part of the project would be long-term and beneficial.